 ACS can assist with:

-Anna Windham can also provide consultation & training services for EMDR practitioners.
+Anna is also an approved LCSW supervisor with MS BOE/MFT.
+She can also provide consultation & training services for EMDR practitioners.

 Types of Therapy Offered in Practice-